SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySqlEFCore/README.md

 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 ```

 At this point the app is up and running.
-Upon startup the app inserts a couple rows into the bound MySql database.
+Upon startup the app should create a table named `EFCoreTestData` and insert two rows.
 To display those rows click on the `MySql Data` link in the menu and you should see the row data displayed.